 Variations:

-Positive effect:
+Positive effects:

 -

-Stretches the glutes and back leg muscles
+Stretches the glutes and hamstrings.

 -